Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: PERFORMANCE ANALYSIS

-In this section, the reputation values of workers are simulated and analyzed.
-Especially, we consider an unreliable worker, which performs well to all MSPs to increase its reputation value to 0.8 at first, and keeps that reputation value for a while.
+First, the reputation calculation scheme is simulated and analyzed.
+Then, the coalition formation game is analyzed.
+For the reputation calculation scheme, we consider an unreliable worker, which performs well to all MSPs to increase its reputation value to 0.8 at first, and keeps such reputation value for a certain period of time.
 Then, the unreliable worker keeps performing well to several specific MSPs, but misbehaves to other MSPs with the probability of 90\%.
 The proposed blockchain-enabled reputation scheme is compared with the reputation scheme without blockchain, and the reputation scheme without blockchain and recommended opinions.
-For the reputation scheme without blockchain, workers' reputation values are all stored in the centralized cloud platform, who might manipulates unreliable workers' reputation values into good reputation opinions with the probability of 25\%.
+For the reputation scheme without blockchain, such as the reputation scheme in \cite{reputation_centre}, workers' reputation values are all stored in the centralized platform in which unreliable workers' negative interaction behaviors are manipulated into positive interaction behaviors with the probability of 25\%.
 For the reputation scheme without blockchain and recommended opinions, workers' reputation values only depend on MSPs' local reputation opinions.

-Fig. 6 shows the reputation variation of an unreliable worker.
-As can be seen from Fig. 6, when the unreliable worker begins to misbehave, the reputation value significantly decreases with the proposed blockchain-enabled reputation scheme.
-For the reputation scheme without blockchain, the reputation value decreases more slowly than the reputation scheme with blockchain.
+Figure 4 shows the reputation values variation of an unreliable worker over time.
+As it can be seen from Fig. 4, when the unreliable worker begins to misbehave, the reputation value significantly decreases with the proposed blockchain-enabled reputation scheme.
+For the reputation scheme without blockchain, the reputation value decreases more slowly than that of the reputation scheme with blockchain.
 As the centralized platform manipulates the unreliable workers' negative interactions into positive interactions, which increases the unreliable worker's reputation value.
-For the reputation scheme without blockchain and recommended opinions, the reputation value of the unreliable worker still increases, as the MSPs who served well by the unreliable worker compute the reputation value only based on local reputation opinions.
+For the reputation scheme without blockchain and recommended opinions, the reputation value of the unreliable worker still increases, as the MSPs that are served positively by the unreliable worker compute the reputation value only based on local reputation opinions.